Ageism and Jazz Dance - When Is A Teacher Too Old?

 Is there a problem with how I relate to younger directors, causing this impression?
 Well, possibly, in that I bring so much to the table and that history carries presence.
 Perhaps a presence that a lesser experienced director cannot handle or just does not want to handle.
 The SU director told me "I see you as a more traditional choreographer."
 Why, because of my abilities?
 I've choreographed everything from golden age musicals to rock/theatre presentations using music by Bruce Springsteen, to avant garde plays, to site specific dance dramas based on race relations.
 No, I think its more that I'm just the older person, and that in order for this younger person to claim his territory, he has to reduce any competition, and enforce his authority.

-Glee and High School Musical, will know the details of the work of Michael Bennett, Jerome Robbins, Bob Fosse, etc. Program directors do a great disservice to their programs when bypassing teachers with first hand experience in favor of younger, greener teachers.
+The resulting effect on the field of this inequity is that less qualified teachers are now populating dance programs, bringing a lesser quality of training and information to today's students.
+I'm not afraid to make that statement, as I just don't see how a young musical theatre dance teacher, brought up on Glee and High School Musical, will know the details of the work of Michael Bennett, Jerome Robbins, Bob Fosse, etc. Program directors do a great disservice to their programs when bypassing teachers with first hand experience in favor of younger, greener teachers.
 It means that future dancing will suffer.
 In every single case?
 No. But in most cases?
 Yes.
 That's my opinion.

-A Chorus Line ever look as good as it did with dancers from that time period, trained in the jazz dance styles of that decade?
+The real unfortunate aspect of this trend is that it can't be reversed, and that the quality of dancing in the field will just suffer.
+Will A Chorus Line ever look as good as it did with dancers from that time period, trained in the jazz dance styles of that decade?
 Will dancers hired for a bus and truck version of Fosse end up being the new translators of the Fosse style to a future generation?
 Dancers who did not live through that time period, and who mostly likely only learned the choreography in the limited rehearsal period of the tour?

 Yes, this is a rant, but one that I think I have the right to make.
 Anyone with multiple decades of experience, and who is still viable as a teacher, can make the same claims.
 Of course if a teacher is stale, or hasn't kept up with a dynamic physicality for later year teaching might incur reduced opportunities.
 But an active, viable, producing professional, who has the wisdom of the years to offer - much more than a new teacher can offer - should not be denied consideration based on age.
 It's happening more than we realize, and I do feel that it will severely impact the quality teacher's career, as well as the future of this field of dance.